kcoonlab/stable-fly-microbiome/README.md

 Raw Illumina reads are available in the NCBI Sequence Read Archive under BioProject ID PRJNA1032128

-Information on sample information is available as part of supplemental file S1 in published manuscript
+Sample information is available as part of supplemental file S1 in published manuscript

 Files in this repository: